 Disregard of internal control policies and procedures.

 Depositories and collateralization.
 In accordance with state law, the District names an official depository or depositories at its January meeting each year (depository bank(s)).
-In the event the Board of Managers does not designate a depository in any particular year, the last-designated depository will continue in that capacity.
-Each depository bank provides the District with a proof of collateralization in accordance with state law (Minnesota Statutes section 118.03) for an amount equal to the amount on deposit at the close of the depository bank’s banking day beyond the amount covered by federal insurance, if any.
+In the event the Board does not designate a depository in any particular year, the last-designated depository will continue in that capacity.
+Each depository bank provides the District with a proof of collateralization in accordance with state law (Minn.
+Stat. § 118.03) for an amount equal to the amount on deposit at the close of the depository bank’s banking day beyond the amount covered by federal insurance, if any.
 The collateral provided by each depository bank will be maintained in an account in the trust department of a bank or other financial institution not owned or controlled by the same (depository) bank or in a restricted account at a federal reserve bank.
 District funds are managed pursuant to the Investment and Depository Policy, adopted January 8, 2020.

 Financial Assurances and Abandoned Property.
 See District Policy for Management of Financial Assurances and Abandoned Property, adopted November 21, 2012.